-“I have rather important news I need to tell you and your husband,” the lady replied just as briskly.
+“I have rather important news that I need to tell you and your husband,” Mrs. Bricklesworth replied just as quickly.

-“What could be so important that it could not wait until a more reasonable hour?” her mother asked, slightly confused.
-Merissa chuckled to herself, remembering all the times she overheard the gossip from the visiting ladies and gentlemen.
+“What could be so important that it could not wait until a more reasonable hour?” the duchess asked with a touch of confusion, choosing to ignore that most of the conversations from the visiting ladies and gentlemen tended to be gossip.

 “What could not have waited another half hour?” he demanded grumpily.

 “I know your schedule’s upset, Trent, but…” the duchess trailed off, not quite knowing how to explain the situation.